brijesh-0/dotfiles/README.md

    ./install.sh
    ```

-4. **Follow the Prompts**: The installation script will guide you through the process.
-Customize the Git configuration with your details.

-5. **Run the Update Script**: To keep your system updated in the future, run:
+4. **Run the Update Script**: To keep your system updated in the future, run:
    ```bash
    ./update.sh
    ```